derdalab/lila/README.md

 ### python_scripts

-The folder contains python scripts and associated data used to generate figures 1H, 3E, 3H-I, 4D, 5B, 5D, 6A, 6F-H, 7C-D, Supplementary figures S2F, S3, S5, and S6.
+The folder contains python scripts and associated data used to generate figures 1H, 3E, 3H-I, 4D, 5B, 5D, 6A, 6F-H, 7C-D, Supplementary figures S2F, S3, S5, and S6, and Data S1

 ### maldi